benbalter/benbalter.github.com/_posts/2011-10-29-why-digital-talent-doesnt-want-to-work-at-your-company.md

 ---
+published: true
 author: Benjamin J. Balter
-title: >
-  Why Digital Talent Doesn't Want To
-  Work At Your Company
+title: "Why Digital Talent Doesn't Want To Work At Your Company\n"
-excerpt: >
-  It's because you're not providing them the right opportunity.
-The talent you want would be happy to work in an un-air-conditioned garage in New Mexico if it meant the chance to change the world.
+excerpt: "It's because you're not providing them the right opportunity.
+The talent you want would be happy to work in an un-air-conditioned garage in New Mexico if it meant the chance to change the world.\n"
 layout: post
 categories:
   - Business
   - Technology
 tags:
   - agile
   - bureaucracy
   - career